-The Chartreuse of Pisa, located in Calci, is a wide monumental building raised in the Monte Pisano hillside, just a few km from the town.
+The Charterhouse of Pisa, located in Calci, is a wide historical complex raised in the Monte Pisano hillside, just a few kilometers from the town.
 Founded in 1366 by a group of Carthusian monks, the building has been enlarged between the XVII and the XVIII century and now appears as a marvellous baroque monument set into an evocative landscape.
-Originally called “dark”, the Calci valley was later named Val Graziosa (meaning “full of grace valley”) because of the monastic buildin.
-In 1972 the Chartreuse, when the few remaining monks left, became a National Museum, while in 1979 the western side of the building was granted for permanent and free use to the University of Pisa, which established there the Natural History Museum, since then increased, enriched and improved.
+Originally called “dark”, the Calci valley was later named Val Graziosa (meaning “full of grace valley”) because of the monastic building.
+In 1972 the Charterhouse, when the few remaining monks left, became a National Museum, while in 1979 the western side of the building was granted for permanent and free use to the University of Pisa, which established there the Natural History Museum, since then increased, enriched and improved.

-Nowadays the Chartreus hires two different Museum; the National Museul of the Monumental Chartreuse of Calci and the Natural History Museum of the University of Pisa.
+Nowadays the Charterhouse houses two different Museums: the National Museum of the Monumental Charterhouse of Calci and the Natural History Museum of the University of Pisa.
 The two museum centre are born in different times, belong to different public institution, are located in different part of the building and present two different thematic and didactic aims.
 However, their happenings and their collections, seemingly so different at first glance, are strictly interwined because of the fascinating history of the building.